RTXteam/PloverDB/README.md

 1. Clone this repo
 1. `cd` into `PloverDB/`
 1. Build your Docker image and run a container off of it (remember, on Ubuntu, `docker` should be run with `sudo`):
-    * `docker build --progress=plain -t yourimage .`
+    * `docker build --no-cache --progress=plain -t yourimage .`
     * `docker run -d --name yourcontainer -p 9990:80 yourimage`

 Building the image should take 20-30 minutes for KG2c.
+The `--no-cache` option is intended to ensure maximum reproducibility from build to build; it can be dropped if you want to speed up the build time.
 Upon starting the container, it will be approximately 15 minutes until the app is fully loaded and ready for use; you can do `docker logs yourcontainer` to check on its progress.
 After running `docker run`, wait five minutes and then run `docker logs yourcontainer`, and if you see output like this:
 ```
 2023-06-29 21:13:56,028 INFO: Indexes are fully loaded!
 Took 5.52 minutes.
 WSGI app 0 (mountpoint='') ready in 332 seconds on interpreter 0x5629c42d36f0 pid: 10 (default app)